 Once you’ve created a budget, figure out how much you can afford to pay off immediately and how much you’ll have to borrow.
 Then use a flat-rate cash back card with a 0 percent APR for those excess purchases you know won’t earn a bonus on other cards – such as your truck rental or packing supplies.

-The Chase Freedom Unlimited card, for example, is currently offering 3 percent cash back on your first $20,000 worth of purchases in your first year and a 0 percent APR for 15 months on purchases and balance transfers (then 17.24% – 25.99% variable APR).
-After you’ve spent $20,000 or after your first year, you’ll earn a flat 1.5 percent cash back on every purchase.
+The Chase Freedom Unlimited card, for example, is currently offering $150 cash back after you spend $500 in the first three months and a 0 percent APR for 15 months on purchases and balance transfers (then 16.49 percent – 25.24 percent variable APR).

 If you’d rather not apply for a new card, you may also be able to qualify for the advanced pay option to cover those expenses you can’t pay off in full, says Perez.